EANovikov/aviation-system/README.md

     ```
 - The actuator health endpoint will be accessible at `http://localhost:8092/actuator/health`
 - API endpoint will be accessible at `http://localhost:8092/v1/airports/KJFK`
+- You can also use aviation-system\aviation-api\aviation-api-service\src\test\resources\GetAirport.http file to test the API in your IDE

 ## Architecture & Design
 ### Overview